-Claimant has supported her claim with, among other things, her own sworn declaration, dated December 18, 2015, in which she describes her ordeal in Kuwait, and a copy of her U.S. passport valid at the time of the Iraqi invasion, which contains: a Kuwaiti entry stamp dated June 23, 1989; Kuwaiti exit and entry stamps dated May 29, 1990, and June 23, 1990, respectively; an Iraqi exit stamp dated September 7, 1990; and a U.S. immigration entry stamp dated September 11, 1990.
+Claimant has supported his claim with, among other things, his own sworn declaration, dated September 30, 2015, in which he describes his ordeal in Kuwait; his mother's declaration, dated August 29, 2015; and a copy of his U.S. passport valid at the time of the Iraqi invasion, which contains, inter alia: a Kuwaiti entry stamp dated November 2, 1989; an Iraqi exit stamp dated September 8, 1990; and a U.S. immigration entry stamp dated September 9, 1990.
 Claimant has also submitted a number of documents that provide background about the broader geopolitical situation during the First Gulf War in 1990-91, including some that relate specifically to the circumstances faced by U.S. nationals in Iraq and Kuwait at the time.
 These documents include statements from U.S. and Iraqi officials, resolutions of the United Nations Security Council, newspaper articles, a report from Amnesty International on human rights violations committed by Iraq in 1990, unclassified cables and a memorandum from the U.S. Department of State, and affidavits submitted in a lawsuit brought by other U.S. nationals who were also in Kuwait or Iraq during the First Gulf War.